DataDog/hiring-engineers/answers.md

 2. *Bonus:* What is the difference between a TimeBoard and a ScreenBoard?
-- A timeboard is a real-time dashBoard
+- A timeboard is a real-time dashBoard intended to monitor internal infos, the formatting of those dashboard are limited.
-- A ScreenBoard is intended to show metrics over a selected period of time.
+- A ScreenBoard is intended to show metrics that are intended to be shared within a larger public.
+There are also more formatting options.

 ---